mchristt/soa/README.md

-# soa
+# subjects-finals
-Final project of service oriented architecture (SOA) subject.
+List of final projects that i've been through when in university